 - Your face is above the water surface and you look straight up.

 - Your legs execute a flutter kick.
-Your toes are pointed and your legs alternately kick upward then downward.
+Your toes are pointed and your legs alternately kick upward and then downward.

 Your arms execute alternating movements: